RECOVERY Trial: Hydroxychloroquine

-On 5 June 2020, the trial determined that there was no clinical benefit from use of hydroxychloroquine in people hospitalized with COVID-19.
+In June 2020, the trial determined that there was no clinical benefit from use of hydroxychloroquine in people hospitalized with COVID-19.

 Lopinavir-ritonavir

-On 29 June 2020, chief investigators of the trial reported there was no clinical benefit from use of lopinavir-ritonavir in 1,596 people hospitalized with severe COVID-19 infection over 28 days of treatment.
+In June 2020, chief investigators of the trial reported there was no clinical benefit from use of lopinavir-ritonavir in 1,596 people hospitalized with severe COVID-19 infection over 28 days of treatment.
 These results were published in The Lancet on 5 October 2020.

 Azithromycin

-In a news release on 14 December 2020, the chief investigators announced that they had found no benefit from azithromycin in patients hospitalised with COVID-19.
+In December 2020, the chief investigators announced that they had found no benefit from azithromycin in patients hospitalised with COVID-19.
 2582 patients had received azithromycin, and 5182 were randomised to usual care alone.
 28-day mortality in both cohorts was 19%.
 These preliminary results were released as a preprint on the same day.

 Convalescent plasma

-In a news release on 15 January 2021, the chief investigators announced the closure of the convalescent plasma arm of the trial.
+In January 2021, the chief investigators announced the closure of the convalescent plasma arm of the trial.
 Among 1873 reported deaths from 10,405 patients, the trial reported "no significant difference in the primary endpoint of 28-day mortality (18% convalescent plasma vs. 18% usual care alone; risk ratio 1.04 [95% confidence interval 0.95-1.14]; p=0.34)".
 The article with full results was published on 14 May 2021.